Saturday, June 3, 2017

 of restoration work were provided by many volunteers.
 PWM

 This full restoration was my first as the volunteer project manager.
 Initially, in 1999, a group of us identified the Portland-Lewiston Interurban, No. 14, Narcissus, as a prospect for possible TEA-21 funding.
 We had second thoughts on having our first TEA-21 application be for such a complicated, multi-year restoration, as Narcissus, so, it was determined that we should choose a less complicated complete restoration as our "practice" applicant to TEA-21.
 The 1906 wooden electric locomotive, No. 100, with a total of $55(!) in its restoration fund, was our choice.
 Listed on the National Register of Historic Places, our research led us to believe that 100 was one of only two in all of North America to be of this type and in its original configuration.
 The first application was made in 2000 and was not approved.
 The 2002 application was not approved either.
 Persistency and more than 40 letters of support for the 2004 application tipped the scales in our favor and the project was approved.
-Contracts, public hearings, state project manager assignments, etc., took some time and restoration work began in earnest in November 2006.
+Contracts, public hearings, state project manager assignments, etc., took some time before restoration work began in earnest in November 2006.
 The ribbon-cutting ceremony for the completion of the project was held in September 2009.
 The $185,000 project included the complete restoration of 100, a beautiful 40' x 40' exhibit in the Museum's display room, and an online curriculum.
 Many videos of the restoration work were posted on YouTube.
 Search ASL-100 and any number of clips will present themselves.
 Below is the very first video on September 17, 2005.

 Click Here: Video of Theodore Santarelli de Brasch explaining the "Birth" of Seashore Trolley - 1939